 They provide delivery of cats to certain areas of the United States.
 So, even if you don’t live in Missouri, you may be able to take advantage of their pet delivery services.

 5. Show Me Rags

 This breeder has been TICA-registered since 2001.
 They are a small, closed cattery, which helps them produce healthy and well-socialized kittens.
-They do regularly produce new litters, though not as often as some other breeders out there.
+They regularly produce new litters, though not as often as some other breeders in the state.

 Their cats are surprisingly not that expensive.
-They do require a deposit and recommend putting that deposit in earlier if you want a female, as these seem to be more popular than males.
+They require a deposit and recommend putting the deposit in earlier if you want a female, as they seem to be more popular than males.

 6. Angel Pride Ragdolls